abpio/abp-commercial-docs/en/getting-started.md

 ### Install the ABP CLI

-[ABP CLI](https://docs.abp.io/en/abp/latest/CLI) is a command line interface that is used to automate some common tasks for ABP based applications.
+[ABP CLI](https://docs.abp.io/en/abp/latest/CLI) is a command line interface that is used to automate some common tasks for ABP based solutions.

 > ABP CLI is a free & open source tool for [the ABP framework](https://abp.io/).
 It is also used for ABP Commercial application development.